 The paper will be presented at the International Symposium for Electronic Arts (ISEA 2017).

-Fluid Sound Interface explores new interactions to generate sound.
-In this specific project, it examines how screen printing as a low-cost and versatile methods to help with sound sculpting through designing malleable, reproducible musical instruments.
+Fluid Sound Interfaces explore new interactions to generate sound.
+In this specific project, we examine how screen printing can be used as a low-cost and versatile method to help with sound sculpting through designing malleable, reproducible musical instruments.

 We focus on screen printing as a DIY fabrication process that uniquely complements existing processes for creating low-cost and easily replicable interactive systems.
 As part of this process, low-cost conductive screen printing inks are applied to a range of substrate materials and combined with an Arduino-based circuit and music processing software to support new interactions and performance scenarios in the domain of music making.